Home - Bookapy Book Preview

 “I don’t think so.
 I’ve not seen one.”

-“I’d have gone home with her and Col. You know I’d be there anyway, so you don’t have to worry.”
+“I’d have gone home with her and Col. You know that I’d be there anyway, so you don’t have to worry.”

-“Hmmm…I suppose so.
-Sit down and finish your homework whilst I cook, please.”
+“Hmm … I suppose so.
+Sit down at the table and finish your homework whilst I cook, please.”

 “Col and I do the homework together.”